suhancz/dracut-sshd/README.md

 Alternatively, you can install the latest stable version from the [dracut-sshd copr repository][copr].

+Either way, once present under `/usr/lib/dracut/modules.d` it's enabled, by default.

-With a sshd that lacks systemd support (e.g. under Gentoo), one has to adjust the systemd service file:
+With an sshd that lacks systemd support (e.g. under Gentoo), one has to adjust the systemd service file:

     # echo 'Skip this sed on Fedora/RHEL/CentOS/Debian/Ubuntu/...!'